The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

-It is instructive to compare this model with similar approaches that do not implement the relational bottleneck.
-The ESBN is part of a broader family of neural network architectures that use content-addressable \textbf{external memory} -- a separate store of information with which a neural network can interact via learnable read and write operations~\cite{graves2014neural,graves2016hybrid,pritzel2017neural}.
-Notably, these read and write operations typically rely on a similarity computation (based on inner products).
+It is instructive to compare this model to similar approaches without a relational bottleneck.
+The ESBN is part of a broader family of architectures that use content-addressable \textbf{external memory} -- a separate store of information with which a neural network can interact via learnable read and write operations~\cite{graves2014neural,graves2016hybrid}.
+Notably, these read and write operations rely on a similarity computation (based on inner products).
 These have often been cast as simplified implementations of the brain's episodic memory system~\cite{tulving2002episodic,mcclelland1995there}.
 Standard external memory architectures do not typically isolate the control and perceptual pathways.
-Instead, perceptual inputs are passed directly to a central controller, which is then responsible for writing to and reading from a single, monolithic memory.
-Though it is possible for a role-filler structure to emerge in these systems given a sufficiently large amount of training data~\cite{chen2021learning}, they take much longer to learn relational tasks (requiring approximately an order of magnitude more training data), and do not display the same degree of generalization~\cite{webb2020emergent}.
-Thus, although external memory plays an important role in the ESBN architecture, the presence of external memory alone is insufficient to implement a relational bottleneck.
-Rather, it is the \textit{isolation} of the perceptual and abstract processing components from one another that implements the relational bottleneck.
+Instead, perceptual inputs are passed directly to a central controller, which is responsible for writing to and reading from a single, monolithic memory.
+Though it is possible for a role-filler structure to emerge in these systems given a sufficiently large amount of training data~\cite{chen2021learning}, they take much longer to learn relational tasks (requiring approximately an order of magnitude more training data), and do not generalize as well as the ESBN~\cite{webb2020emergent}.
+Thus, although external memory plays an important role in the ESBN, the presence of external memory alone is insufficient to enforce a relational bottleneck.
+Rather, it is the \textit{isolation} of the perceptual and abstract processing components from one another that does so.
 Furthermore, as we illustrate in the following sections, it is possible to achieve this isolation without the use of external memory.